chibuzormax/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A Script thad displays a confused smiley
 Displaying the contents of /etc/passwd
-A script to display the contents of /etc/passwd and  /etc/hosts files
+A script to display the contents of /etc/passwd and  /etc/hosts files A script to display last 10 lines of /etc/passwd